italia/eid-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - JSON integer, it represents the lifetime in seconds of the **c_nonce**.
       - [`OpenID4VCI`_].
     * - **authorization_details**
       - Array of JSON Objects, used to identify Credentials with the same metadata but different claimset/claim values and/or simplify the Credential request even when only one Credential is being issued.
+In addition to the claim defined in :ref:`Table of the JWT Request parameters <table_jwt_request>` it MUST include the following claim:

+            - **credential_identifiers**: Array of strings, each uniquely identifying a credential dataset that is available for the issuance.
       - [`OpenID4VCI`_].

 If any errors occur during the validation of the Token Request, the Authorization Server MUST return an error response as defined in :rfc:`6749#section-5.2`.